Specialised precincts to catapult Brisbane’s global reputation

 “I would encourage Brisbane’s business community, precinct stakeholders and potential investors to get involved and work collectively to shape the future of Brisbane,” he said.

-The Global Precincts vision can be viewed here.
+The Global Precincts vision can be viewed here, or downloaded here.